zeyuzhang10/zeyuzhang10/README.md

 ## Hi there 👋

+Hi!
+I’m Zeyu Zhang, currently an undergraduate student at the School of Mathematics and Computer Science at Nanchang University.
+My research interests focus on Computer Vision, Cross-modal Retrieval, Multi-modal Pre-training.

 <!--
 **zeyuzhang10/zeyuzhang10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.